lizanalab/bernenko2023exploring/README.md

 adj = adj['data']
 ```

+## 3D communities of the Hi-C network
-Code snippet in Python to read from file `chr3_gL_output.csv` that stores the community partitions for the range of gamma values (resolution parameter) and corresponding irreducible domains.
+Code snippet in Python to read from file `./data/3Dcommunities_GenLouvain_output_across_gamma/chr3_gL_output.csv` that stores the community partitions for the range of gamma values (resolution parameter) and corresponding irreducible domains.

 ```python
 import pandas as pd